AI Engines Now Cite Images in Answers. Schema.org Quietly Replaced Alt Text as the Strongest Signal.

 }

-You can extend this further.
-Wrap the image in an Article or HowTo schema and reference it via the image property.
-That nests it inside a richer context and tends to produce more citations in my testing.
+You can push this further by wrapping the image in an Article, Product, or HowTo schema and referencing it via the image property.
+That nests the picture inside richer context, and in our testing it reliably produces more citations than a lone ImageObject floating on its own.

-- Decide which images on the page are genuinely informative.
-Decorative images don't need this treatment.
-A hero photo of a smiling stock model doesn't either.
+- Decide which images are genuinely informative.
+A stock photo of a grinning model doesn't need any of this.

-- For each informative image, save it with a descriptive file name and serve it as WebP or AVIF.
+- Save each informative image with a descriptive file name and serve it as WebP or AVIF.

-- Write alt text that's accurate and under 125 characters.
-Keep it for screen readers.
+- Write accurate alt text under 125 characters.
+Keep it, it's still for screen readers.

 - Add a visible caption beneath the image.
-AI engines often grab captions verbatim.
+AI engines often lift captions verbatim.

-- Place the image directly under the H2 or H3 it relates to.
-The semantic proximity matters.
+- Place the image directly under the heading it relates to.
+Semantic proximity matters.

 - Add a complete